inEmmetable/Honest-Work/content/how-to-change/workers-changing-the-world.md

 image = "/uploads/success-stories-ibm-letter.PNG"
 template = "block-image"
 [[sections]]
-content = "Today, more and more workers are understanding the opportunity they have to improve the world they and we live in through their companies.
+content = "Recent years have seen workers across the economy take on their companies' contributions to a range of issues including climate change, inequality and online misinformation.
 Below are some examples of what workers have achieved and how they did it." template = "block-text"
 [[sections]]
 template = "block-faq"